KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

 # `kumo.make_egress_path { PARAMS }`

-Constructs a configuration object that specifies how a *site* will behave.
+Constructs a configuration object that specifies how traffic travelling the path from a *source* to a *site* will behave.

 This function should be called from the [get_egress_path_config](../events/get_egress_path_config.md) event handler to provide the